vinnymac/dotenvx-decrypt-vscode/README.md

 - [x] Open decrypted document in new tab
 - [x] Check dotenvx version
 - [x] Convert currently open dotenv
+- [x] Copy secret to clipboard given a key
+- [x] Set a secret in the currently open dotenv

 **Enjoy!**